-Okto is a five-year-old male orangutan who has been in soft-release in the Lamandau Wildlife Reserve since October 2014.
+Okto is a seven-year-old male orangutan who has been in soft-release in the Lamandau Wildlife Reserve since October 2014.
 Okto was found near a town in Central Kalimantan, Indonesian Borneo by the local wildlife department and entrusted into the care of Orangutan Foundation.

-Mona is a two-year-old female orangutan who was rescued in March 2017.
+Mona is a three-year-old female orangutan who was rescued in March 2017.
 She was being kept in a cage as pet.
 We do not know what happened to her mother, but it was most likely she was killed.

 Mona shares her home at Camp JL with male orangutan, Boy, and other females Nyunyu and Timtom, all a similar age.
 They often seen playing together, climbing, and swinging in the trees.